-Voice lessons come with the expectation that students contribute in the Warrnambool College Choir, which rehearses one lunchtime a week and perform at many events such as the Warrnambool Eisteddfod and St Brigids 15 Mins of Fame (Crossley).
+Voice lessons come with an expectation to contribute in the Warrnambool College choir and/or participate in the yearly College production.
+The choir rehearses one lunchtime a week and performs at many events such as the Warrnambool Eisteddfod and St Brigids 15 Mins of Fame (Crossley).

 Instrument Hire Fee

 Hire of a musical instrument is $200 per year.
 Many music companies offer a rent to buy plan that enable students to pay off an instrument over time.
 As our demand for instruments always exceeds supply, this may be a good investment for some families, especially as the student moves towards middle-late years of their secondary schooling.

 After Term 1 a fee of $115 for the year applies for all Year 7 students who are learning a band instrument.
 All students who are taking lessons are expected to take part in a band once they feel ready.
 This also applies for year 7 students receiving vocal lessons, $115 after Term 1 and involvement in the College Choir.
 This amount can be paid in full or arrangements can be made to pay in instalments.
 Please contact Mrs Alannah Clifford in the office if you are experiencing difficulties.
 This amount covers the purchase of new music, excursion costs, instrument maintenance and other band/choir related items.